sverker84/fmeflowclient/README.md

 $ python -m pip install fmeflowclient
 ```

-fmeflowclient is currently develop on Python 3.11.
+fmeflowclient is currently developed on Python 3.11.

 **This is not an offical client**